davidensinger/webworke.rs/README.md

 ## Grunt Workflow
 - `grunt serve`: Compiles all files and opens the site in your default browser.
 A watch task watches for changes to files, recompiles if necessary, and injects the changes into the browser with LiveReload
-- `grunt check`: Checks for outdated dependencies with grunt-dev-update, Javascript code quality with JSHint, and Jekyll health with `jekyll doctor`
+- `grunt check`: Checks for outdated dependencies with grunt-dev-update, Javascript code quality with JSHint, Jekyll health with `jekyll doctor`, and then runs the site through Google’s PageSpeed Insights
 - `grunt build`: Builds an optimized site to the dist directory
 - `grunt deploy`: Builds an optimized site to the dist directory and then deploys it.